How Texture Impacts Emotion in Interior Design

-On the flip side, the love of traditional design often comes from it “feeling warm” or “feels comfortable and inviting”.
+On the flip side, the love of traditional design often comes from its “feeling warm” or “feeling comfortable and inviting.”
 We already have a verbal expression of emotions when we talk about design styles, and peoples’ preferences often are based on how those designs make them feel.

 When choosing rugs, keep in mind that the “fluffiness” of the rug, or the pile, actually matters.
 The higher the pile, the more we associate it with warmth and comfort.
 Think about very tight, low-pile carpet in offices – it’s meant to be easily cleaned, and you can tell by simply glancing at it that it’s not likely to feel wonderful under your bare feet.
 Even without skin touching a material, you can tell what kind of physical feeling it gives you just by looking.